ChaosDynamix/Arcadia/guide/storage/partitioning.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to create a partition table and the partitions needed for the NVMe storage device.
+This page describes how to create a partition table and the partitions needed to install Arch Linux on a NVMe storage device.
 {: .fs-5 .fw-300}

 ## Table of contents